 This article is to discuss whether our technological evolution was just random, or had to be that way.

 The history of our technological evolution

 Against the backdrop of several billion years of history, the last few centuries of human history are impressive.
 Our species has not only reshaped its planet’s biosphere.
-But, terrain, oceans, and climate of Earth are undergoing change to a magnitude not experienced since asteroid impacts or centuries of apocalyptic volcanic eruptions.
+But, the terrain, oceans, and climate of Earth are changing to a magnitude not experienced since asteroid impacts or centuries of apocalyptic volcanic eruptions.
 These changes also cause enormous impacts on technological evolution as they will have a long-term impact.

 In today’s world, we sometimes think about technology as just the latest innovation: smartphones, 3D printers, and VR headsets.
-By taking a longer view, however, we can see how it is so deeply tied to how we live.
+By taking a larger view, however, we can see how it is so deeply tied to how we live.